-Ian Ballon is Co-Chair of Greenberg Traurig LLP's Global Intellectual Property and Technology Practice Group and is a litigator based in the firm's Silicon Valley and Los Angeles offices.
-He defends data privacy, cybersecurity breach, TCPA, and other Internet and mobile class action suits and litigates copyright, trademark, patent, trade secret, right of publicity, database and other intellectual property matters, including disputes involving Internet-related safe harbors and exemptions and platform liability.
+Ian Ballon is Co-Chair of Greenberg Traurig LLP's Global Intellectual Property and Technology Practice Group and is a litigator in the firm's Silicon Valley Los Angeles and Washington, DC offices.
+He defends data privacy, cybersecurity breach, AdTech, TCPA, and other Internet and mobile class action suits and litigates copyright, trademark, patent, trade secret, right of publicity, database, AI and other intellectual property cases, including disputes involving safe harbors and exemptions, platform liability and fair use.

 Mr. Ballon was the recipient of the 2010 Vanguard Award from the State Bar of California's Intellectual Property Law Section.
-He also has been recognized by The Los Angeles and San Francisco Daily Journal as one of the Top 75 Intellectual Property litigators, Top Cybersecurity and Artificial Intelligence (AI) lawyers, and Top 100 lawyers in California.
+He also has been recognized by The Los Angeles and San Francisco Daily Journal as one of the Top Intellectual Property litigators in every year the list has been published (2009-2021), Top Cybersecurity and Artificial Intelligence (AI) lawyers, and Top 100 lawyers in California.

-In 2017 Mr. Ballon was named a "Groundbreaker" by The Recorder at its 2017 Bay Area Litigation Departments of the Year awards ceremony and was selected as an "Intellectual Property Trailblazer" by the National Law Journal.
+Mr. Ballon was named a "Groundbreaker" by The Recorder at its 2017 Bay Area Litigation Departments of the Year awards ceremony and was selected as an "Intellectual Property Trailblazer" by the National Law Journal.

-Mr. Ballon was named as the Lawyer of the Year for information technology law in the 2019, 2018, 2016 and 2013 editions of The Best Lawyers in America and is listed in Legal 500 U.S., The Best Lawyers in America (in the areas of information technology and intellectual property) and Chambers and Partners USA Guide in the areas of privacy and data security and information technology.
-He also serves as Executive Director of Stanford University Law School's Center for E-Commerce in Palo Alto.
+Mr. Ballon was selected as the Lawyer of the Year for information technology law in the 2022, 2021, 2020, 2019, 2018, 2016 and 2013 editions of The Best Lawyers in America and is listed in Legal 500 U.S., Law Dragon and Chambers and Partners USA Guide.
+He also serves as Executive Director of Stanford University Law School's Center for the Digital Economy.